 2) Protect: Cover the terminals of rechargeable, lithium and alkaline batteries over 9V with electrical tape to prevent sparks

-3) Drop Off: Drop off your used batteries every three months at one of our nearly 15,000 convenient locations.
+3) Drop Off: Drop off your used batteries every three months at one of our over 15,000 convenient locations.

 How to Celebrate Earth Month?